 The Religious Studies minor affords students the opportunity to explore the beliefs, practices, rituals, and values of human societies.
 The study of the phenomenon of religion and theology contributes to a broad liberal arts education and includes interdisciplinary courses.
 A grade of C or higher is required in all course for the successful completion of the minor.

-Summary of Requirements: Religious Studies Minor

-Required Courses (9 Credits)

-3 credits in an RS "V" course

-6 credits in an RS "C", "M", or "P" course (3 credits, each from a different period)

-Electives: 9 Credits from any of the following courses.

-PS 228 Religion and Psychology: Psyche and Spirit

-RS 221 The Making of Myths and Cults

-RS 222 Old Testament: Story and Culture

-RS 223 New Testament: The Social World of Early

-Christianity

-RS224 Religion and Human Experience: Mystics,

-Mentors, & Warriors

-RS226 Religion in America: Great Awakenings

-RS/EN 227 Religion & Lit of the Far East

-RS 331 Theology, Ethics, and Medicine

-RS 332 Social Ethics

-RS 337 World Religions

-RS/EN339 Medieval Women Writers

-RS 443 Images of Christ and the Church

-EN 330 Chaucer

-EN 331 Metaphorical Journeys

-EN 338 Courtly Love

-EN 341 Literature in Translation: Dante

-EN 342 Voices of Authority: The Life and Times of

-Joan of Arc

-HI223 Medieval Europe

-HI 224 Renaissance & Reformation Europe

-HI 327 Age of Chivalry

-PH 224 God and the Medieval Mind

-SO 225 Folklore and Mythology
+PS 228 RS 221 RS 222 RS 223 Religion and Psychology: Psyche and Spirit The Making of Myths and Cults Old Testament: Story and Culture New Testament: The Social World of Early Christianity Religion and Human Experience: Mystics Summary of Requirements: Religious Studies Minor 18 Credits distributed as follows: Required Courses (9 Credits) 3 credits in any RS course focused on Ethics/Values 6 credits in history-focused RS courses (each course must focus on a different time period, e.g., Classical, Medieval/Renaissance, etc.) Electives: 9 Credits from any of the following courses.
+RS224 RS226 RS 227 RS 331 RS 332 RS 443 EN 330 EN 331 EN 338 EN 341 EN 342 HI223 HI 224 Religion and Human Experience: Mystics, Mentors, & Warriors Religion in America: Great Awakenings Religion and Literature in the Far East Theology, Ethics, and Medicine Social Ethics Images of Christ and the Church Chaucer Metaphorical Journeys Courtly Love Literature in Translation: Dante Voices of Authority: The Life and Times of Joan of Arc Medieval Europe Renaissance & Reformation Europe HI 327 PH 224 SO 225 Age of Chivalry God and the Medieval Mind Folklore and Mythology